usertoroot/HookFunction/README.md

 Example
 -------

 The following command will hook a function in the program **InterceptMe.exe** at the relative virtual address **0x11177**.
 This relative virtual address indicates the address of the **RC4** cryptography function.
-Then the path containing of the dll containing the proxy function is given.
+Then the path to the dll containing the proxy function is given.
 The last parameter is the name of the proxy function to invoke.
 The full command is shown below:

 ```
 HookFunction InterceptMe.exe 0x11177 "X:\...\HookInterceptMe.dll" ProxyRC4